 How do providers decide if they’re going to lend to me?

 When you apply for a loan, creditors will use a variety of factors to determine if you’re a good customer fit for their business.
-These factors may include how much borrowing you have outstanding, if you’ve defaulted on any payments or even how many times you’ve moved house recently.
+These factors may include how much borrowing you have outstanding, if you’ve defaulted on any payments or even how many times you’ve moved to a new house recently.

 What can affect my credit report?